srushtyps/internship/README.md

 # internship
 This is responsive website with different layout for devices of different sizes.
-It is just a basic UI with some dummy data.
+It is just a basic UI and hover effect with some dummy data.

 The packages used are :